apache/metron/metron-deployment/README.md

 ## How do I build DEB packages?

+**WARNING**: The DEB packages are a recent addition to Metron.
+These packages have not undergone the same level of testing as the RPM packages.
+Improvements and more rigerous testing of these packages is underway and will improve in future releases.
+Until then, use these at your own risk.

 #### Who is this for?
 If you want to manually install Metron on a APT-based system like Ubuntu or if you want a guided installation process using the Ambari Mpack on an APT-based system, then this is the right option for you.